 - Gyne and breast cancers in the long-term

-Because the symptoms women experience are so individualized and have a great deal of overlap, it’s almost impossible to make accurate assumptions if estrogen dominance is occurring based solely on symptoms.
+Because the symptoms women experience is so individualized and have a great deal of overlap, it’s almost impossible to make accurate assumptions if estrogen dominance is occurring based solely on symptoms.

 Symptoms and Results

 Yes, a detailed look at symptoms is really important for putting the entire picture together.
 But ultimately, it’s crucial to get functional lab work unless you want to guess blindly for years and potentially cause more damage (which, let’s face it, most ladies don’t want).

 Our preferred test is the DUTCH test, because it gives SO much information on many different organ systems involved in hormonal imbalances.
 With this test, we can easily see exactly what is causing estrogen levels to remain high or at least out of balance with the other hormones.

 I (Alex) even got caught on this myself with my most recent DUTCH test!
 With my extensive pelvic organ damage from endometriosis and the symptoms I was having, I was definitely expecting both my estrogen and progesterone levels to be low, but that my estrogen would still be high when compared in a ratio to progesterone.

 Turns out, I had flat out estrogen dominance!
 My estrogen levels were truly high.
 Part of it was a flare in my Celiac disease, causing inflammation and increased stress on the liver.
 Gut flora alterations are known to impact hormone levels, so it’s not too surprising that a flare in my Celiac disease set me up for this type of problem.